bearauth-com/.github/profile/README.md

 ### More Control

 The user experience is yours.
 Your website, your components, your design.
 No redirecting to a 3rd party login page with pay-to-remove 3rd party branding.
 No page refreshes to re-authenticate.
 No fiddling with custom domains pointing to a 3rd party.
 You just need a single `/auth` (or equivalent) endpoint in your own API, and we will even provide the implementation.

+The API is simple and can be self hosted.
+If you ever feel like you want to move away from BearAuth, you can replace the API with your own implementation, and you won't have to change your user experience at all.
+The vendor lock-in is that low.

 ### Lower Cost